rbisdorff/Digraph3/docSphinx/tutorial.rst

 Computing with multiple threads in parallel
 ```````````````````````````````````````````

 Modern desktop and laptop computers usually provide a multithreaded CPU which allows to run several threads in parallel [53]_.
-In the Digraph3 resources we offer this usage with a *Threading*, a *nbrCores* or *nbrOfCPUs* and a *startMethod* parameter (see below Lines 7-8)
+In the Digraph3 resources we offer this usage with a *Threading*, a *nbrCores* or *nbrOfCPUs* and a *startMethod* parameter (see below Lines 5-6)

 .. code-block:: pycon
    :linenos:
-   :emphasize-lines: 7-8,25
+   :emphasize-lines: 5-6,25

-   ...$ python3
-    Python 3.11.6 (main, Oct  8 2023, 05:06:43) [GCC 13.2.0] on linux
    >>> from randomPerfTabs import RandomPerformanceTableau
    >>> t = RandomPerformanceTableau(numberOfActions=500,
    ...                        numberOfCriteria=13,seed=1)